 A common pregnancy complaint is sore breasts, and that continues well after delivery as well for many (especially those breastfeeding).
 Wearing a lightweight sleep bra is actually really important for relieving discomfort, providing adequate support to growing breasts, and preventing complications while nursing.
 Find a few comfortable ones that will work for middle of the night nursing sessions later like these maternity/ nursing bras.
 Almost 2 years later I still wear mine when I don’t feel like putting a real bra on around the house!

 Cardigans are the best invention for soon-to-be mamas.
 Going from hot to cold to hot again, plus trying to find outerwear that fits over an ever-changing bump is frustrating.
 But cardigans make it easy and look great to show off a bump (especially ones that hit a little lower than the waist).
 The great part about cardigans is you don’t necessarily need to buy a maternity one—any one will do.
-This one is under $15 too, so you can feel good buying them in every color like I do!
+This one is inexpensive too, so you can feel good buying them in every color like I do!

 As tempting as it is to wear flip flops everyday, wearing proper footwear helps cut down on some of aches and pains associated with carrying pregnancy weight around (and helps with balance!).
 Plus it is important to get enough exercise in daily.
 Sneakers are great then, but the last thing you want to do when you are 9 months pregnant is reach down and tie your shoes.
 Get a good pair of slip on sneakers that will go with anything, and never bend down to tie your shoe again!